jordanpatel97/rust-linear-programming/README.md

-# rust-linear-programming
+# rust-optimisation-playground

-Playground Repo for learning Rust.
+Playground Repo for learning Rust and (eventually) developing a highly performant optimisation toolkit.